What Makes a Good Assessment Report in Psychology? A Psychologist’s Guide to Reports That Don’t Suck

 More information doesn’t inherently mean a better report.
 A common pitfall is including every detail from the clinical interview, even if it does not pertain to the referral question.

-For instance, if writing a report for an ADHD assessment, do we truly need information on early toilet training?
+For instance, if writing a report for an adult ADHD assessment, do we truly need information on their early toilet training?
 Or, in a school report, does the trauma history of the parents need inclusion?
-Consider if this is relevant.

-Be thorough, yet stay focused.
-Ensure that your content is clinically pertinent to the referral question.
+Be thorough, yet stay focused on the purpose of the assessment.
+Ensure that your content is clinically pertinent to the referral question or is going to be useful to the intended audience.

-Merely listing scores from standardized tests isn't adequate.
-You must interpret the results in straightforward language and relate them to the client’s real-life functioning.
+Merely listing scores from standardised tests isn't sufficient.
+You must interpret the results in straightforward language and relate them to the client in a meaningful way.

 ✔ Specify the type of therapy.